Chesapeake Parks and Trails

 The Wild Sounds of Nature

 Before humans set foot in the Chesapeake region, the area now known as the Great Dismal Swamp National Wildlife Refuge was teeming with life.
 Even today, this massive protected area of more than 112,000 acres is home to a dizzying array of animals.
-More than 200 species of birds, nearly 100 species of butterfly, and rare native mammals including flying squirrels, mink, red foxes, and black bears, have all been known to inhabit the swamp.
-The refuge features more than a dozen boardwalk, dirt road, and forest trails, and six different entrance points for visitors.
+More than 200 species of birds, nearly 100 species of butterflies, and rare native mammals including flying squirrels, mink, red foxes, and black bears, have all been known to inhabit the swamp.
+The refuge features more than a dozen boardwalks, dirt roads, and forest trails, and six different entrance points for visitors.